docker/cli/docs/deprecated.md

 | Removed    | [`--api-enable-cors` flag on `dockerd`](#--api-enable-cors-flag-on-dockerd)                                                        | v1.6       | v17.09 |
 | Removed    | [`--run` flag on `docker commit`](#--run-flag-on-docker-commit)                                                                    | v0.10      | v1.13  |
 | Removed    | [Three arguments form in `docker import`](#three-arguments-form-in-docker-import)                                                  | v0.6.7     | v1.12  |

+### Btrfs storage driver on CentOS 7 and RHEL 7

+**Deprecated in Release: v20.10.0**

+**Target For Removal In Release: v23.0.0**

+The `btrfs` storage driver on CentOS and RHEL was provided as a technology preview by CentOS and RHEL, but has been deprecated since the [Red Hat Enterprise Linux 7.4 release](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/storage_administration_guide/ch-btrfs), and removed in CentOS 8 and RHEL 8.
+Users of the `btrfs` storage driver on CentOS are recommended to migrate to a different storage driver, such as `overlay2`, which is now the default storage driver.
+Docker 23.0 continues to provide the `btrfs` storage driver to allow users to migrate to an alternative driver.
+The next release of Docker will no longer provide this driver.

 ### Support for encrypted TLS private keys